jasp-stats/jasp-desktop/Resources/Help/analyses/auditclassicalplanning.md

 Planning
 ==========================

-An auditor's job is to make a jugement regarding the fairness of the presented transactions in a population, and judge if the population contains errors that are material (lower than materiality).
+An auditor's job is to make a judgement regarding the fairness of the presented transactions in a population, and judge if the population contains errors that are material (lower than materiality).
 Sometimes, an auditor needs to calculate the required sample size beforehand without having access to the raw population